A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Statistical ensembles

 In general there are many market configurations which are consistent with these constraints.
-Since agents have no reason to prefer one of this states over the other, the latter can be considered as equally likely.
-In this way we obtain the microcanonical ensemble, i.e. the set of market configurations which are consistent with Walrasian equilibrium.\\ The starting point to build the microcanonical ensemble is the Hamiltonian (\ref{p5})\footnote{From a more general point of view we can attach to any vertex $i$ micro-variables $\{x^1_i,...x^k_i\}$.
-In the most general form we have $H_i(G)=f(x^1_i,..,x^k_i)$ with $H(G)=\sum_{i} H_i(G)$.} with $\epsilon_{ij} = \lambda_i + \theta_j$.
-In this ensemble, the ``energy'' $H(G)=E$ is conserved and the number of links or commodity units $L$ and of agents $N$ are fixed too.
-By considering these constraints, as usual, we can define $\Gamma(E)$ as the total number of configurations, at fixed $V = O(N^2)$ and $L$, calculated at the surface $H(G)=E=const.$ of constant energy.
-In this context, the entropy $S$ can be defined in the usual way:
+Since agents have no reason to prefer one of this states over the other, the latter can be considered as equally likely.\\ In this ensemble, the ``energy'' $H(G)=E$ is conserved and the number of links or commodity units $L$ and of agents $N$ are fixed too.
+These are the \textit{thermodynamic constraints } of the system.
+The ordinary microcanonical ensemble $\mathcal{G}_{GM}$ describes the statistical equilibrium of a system with arbitrary energy levels.
+In this ensemble, all configurations which comply with the thermodynamic constraints are equally likely.
+The WE ensemble $\mathcal{G}_{WEM}$ requires additionally that the \textit{economic constraints} (\ref{eq: constr1})-(\ref{eq: constr2}) are satisfied.
+Among the possible energy levels, we define as Walrasian energy levels $\epsilon^*_{ij} = \lambda_i + \theta_i$ those levels that verify the economic constraints.
+By considering the thermodynamic constraints only, as usual, we can define $\Gamma(E)$ as the total number of configurations, at fixed $V = O(N^2)$ and $L$, calculated at the surface $H(G)=E=const.$ of constant energy.
+Hence, the entropy $S$ can be defined in the usual way: